-Respondents were also assessed for whether they have encountered infections.
+Respondents were also assessed for weather they have encountered infections.
 Malaria, HIV and hookworm infections were considered in the assessment.
 Out of the total participants, only 27 (9.4%) reported that they had history of malaria infection though no current infection was identified.
-But no hookworm infection was identified (Table 4).
+But no any hook worm infection was identified even not previous infection history was reported by the respondents (Table 4).